colmap/colmap/doc/format.rst

     2 0.851773 0.0165051 0.503764 -0.142941 -0.737434 1.02973 3.74354 1 P1180142.JPG
     1190.83 663.957 23056 1258.77 640.354 59070

-Here, there first two lines define the information of the first image, and so on.
+Here, the first two lines define the information of the first image, and so on.
 The reconstructed pose of an image is specified as the projection from world to image coordinate system using a quaternion (QW, QX, QY, QZ) and a translation vector (TX, TY, TZ).
+The quaternion is defined using the Hamilton convention, which is, for example, also used by the Eigen library.
 Both images use the same camera model and share intrinsics (`CAMERA_ID = 1`).
 The image name is relative to the selected base image folder of the project.
 The first image has 3 keypoints and the second image has 2 keypoints, while the location of the keypoints is specified in pixel coordinates.
 Both images observe 2 3D points and note that the last keypoint of the first image does not observe a 3D point in the reconstruction as the 3D point identifier is -1.

 points3D.txt